JMS55/jms55.github.io/content/posts/2023_09_12_bevy_third_birthday/index.md

 indie game-usable renderer with much fewer caveats, and much fancier lighting and post processing!

 Take Slime Rancher, a hit indie game from 2017.
 [This post](https://pixelalchemy.dev/posts/a-frame-of-slime-rancher) goes into detail on the tricks and rendering techniques the game used to achieve its graphics.
 Bevy 0.11 has support for almost all of the listed techniques!
-The only thing we're missing are decals, and refraction (although there's a PR open that implements screen-space refaction!).
+The only thing we're missing are decals, and refraction (although there's a PR open that implements screen-space refraction!).

 I would specifically like to note the _amount_ of people working on rendering features, and how it's increased over time.
 It's a great sign to see that rendering isn't the domain of only 1 or 2 dedicated developers.
 Rather, we have a fairly large amount of people contributing major rendering features and improvements.